ansommer/startup/README.md

 - ability to add/delete ingredients
 - ability to generate recepes based on ingredients
 - display of recipes
-- ability to like and share recipies
+- ability to like, rate and share recipies

 ### Technologies